Censored Truncated Sequential Spectrum Sensing for Cognitive Radio Networks: Abstract

 \section{Abstract}

 Reliable spectrum sensing is a key functionality of a cognitive radio network.
 Cooperative spectrum sensing improves the detection reliability of a cognitive radio system but also increases the system energy consumption which is a critical factor particularly for low-power wireless technologies.
 A censored truncated sequential spectrum sensing technique is considered as an energy-saving approach.
-To design the underlying sensing parameters, the maximum energy consumption per sensor is minimized subject to a lower bounded global probability of detection and an upper bounded false alarm rate.
-This way both the interference to the primary user due to miss detection and the network throughput as a result of a low false alarm rate is controlled.
-We compare the performance of the proposed scheme with a fixed sample size censoring scheme under different scenarios.
-It is shown that as the sensing cost of the cognitive radios increases, the energy efficiency of the censored truncated sequential approach grows significantly.
+To design the underlying sensing parameters, the maximum {average energy consumption per sensor} is minimized subject to a lower bounded global probability of detection and an upper bounded false alarm rate.
+This way both the interference to the primary user due to miss detection and the network throughput as a result of a low false alarm rate are controlled. {To solve this problem, it is assumed that the cognitive radios and fusion center are aware of their location and mutual channel properties.} We compare the performance of the proposed scheme with a fixed sample size censoring scheme under different scenarios and show that for low-power cognitive radios, censored truncated sequential sensing outperforms censoring.
+It is shown that as the sensing energy per sample of the cognitive radios increases, the energy efficiency of the censored truncated sequential approach grows significantly.